getgrav/grav-learn/pages/17/08.advanced/09.grav-development/01.grav-15-upgrade-guide/doc.md

+> [!NOTE]
-!!!
-If you do not have broken plugins, Administration Panel and the site should be fully operational at this point.
+> If you do not have broken plugins, Administration Panel and the site should be fully operational at this point.

+> [!CAUTION]
-!! **WARNING**: Avoid upgrading Grav or Admin plugin any further before you have read **[Upgrading to Grav 1.7](/17/advanced/grav-development/grav-17-upgrade-guide)**.
+> **WARNING**: Avoid upgrading Grav or Admin plugin any further before you have read **[Upgrading to Grav 1.7](/17/advanced/grav-development/grav-17-upgrade-guide)**.
 You may end up breaking both your site and Admin Panel.